 Some might say that Issaquah is the best community to live in Washington state, and they wouldn’t be wrong.
 Issaquah was just rated the best commuter city in the Seattle metro area.
 Boasting short commute times, strong housing values, a low crime rate, and excellent school rankings, Issaquah is highly coveted.
 Many find an escape from the hustle and bustle of city living, with ample natural beauty and enviable surroundings.
 Welcome to easy Issaquah living, where you're just a short distance from all needs and wants, all while enoying a natural, picturesque backdrop.ABOUT PANORAMA

 Talus and the greater Issaquah area are the place to live in the Puget Sound region.
-There’s hiking and biking trails in every direction, some you can even see right from your deck at Panorama.
+There are hiking and biking trails in every direction, some you can even see right from your deck at Panorama.
 Lake Sammamish offers a welcome respite nearby, while Cougar Mountain, ripe for exploration, is just steps away from your backyard.SEE HOME DESIGNS

 May 14, 2020